tamakeri/check-for-printer-problems/README.md

 # check-for-printer-problems

-#work in progress
+finished

-what this do ?
+what this do

-it uses google api of gmail api v1 to send email with contents are : toner level machine has an arror problem now ?

- this is a version 1
+checks local   printers   and look for toner levels adds to sql for later examing

+what it uses  uses selenium headless and sqlite..

+email sending service is  custom. uses yaanimail